rpy2/rpy2/doc/source/performances.rst

 closer to the C API for R.
-Since casting back a :class:`rpy2.robjects.vectors.FloatVector` to its parent class :class:`rpy2.rinterface.SexpVector` is straightforward, we have a mechanism that the allows rpy2 run code over R objects faster than R can.
+Since casting back a :class:`rpy2.robjects.vectors.FloatVector` to its parent class :class:`rpy2.rinterface.SexpVector` is straightforward, we have a mechanism that allows rpy2 to run code over R objects faster than R can.
 It also means than :mod:`rpy2` is at faster than other Python-to-R bridges delegating all there code to be evaluated by R when considering the execution of code.
 Traversing from Python to R and back will also be faster with :mod:`rpy2`